-Because school age children spend 70% of their waking hours (including weekends and holidays) outside of school, parental involvement and engagement is essential to the success of children in school.
-While volunteering at school is beneficial, and attending parent-teacher conferences, school events, and parent involvement activities are important, the most significant type of involvement is what parents do at home.
-By monitoring, supporting and advocating, parents can be engaged in ways that ensure that their children have every opportunity for success."

-"Do not confuse having physical presence with parental involvement.
-The research seems to indicate that when a parent provides support, insistence, and expectations to the child, the presence or absence of a parent in the physical school building is immaterial."
+Because school age children spend 70% of their waking hours (including weekends and holidays) outside of school,1 parental involvement and engagement is essential to the success of children in school.
+While volunteering at school is beneficial, and attending parent-teacher conferences, school events, and parent involvement activities are important, "the most significant type of involvement is what parents do at home.
+By monitoring, supporting and advocating, parents can be engaged in ways that ensure that their children have every opportunity for success."2 seems to indicate that when a parent provides support, insistence, and expectations to the child, the presence or absence of a parent in the physical school building is immaterial."
 3